gregberns/ReactNativeMapTest/README.md

 ## Problem:

-When using react-native-maps with the react-native-router-flux router, when a map is loaded over and over, there is a large memory leak that can result in an application crash.
+On Android, when using react-native-maps with the react-native-router-flux router, when a map is loaded over and over, there is a large memory leak that can result in an application crash.

 It appears that the map instance is not disposed of.
 After a short look at a heap dump,